 Source: Event Marketing School

 Event Marketing School exists to help companies host ROI positive events.
 They’ve worked with big-name brands such as IBM, Delta, and Salesforce to educate over 10,000 event planners, technologists, and marketers.
 One of the reasons their events are so well received (just read the testimonials on their website!) is because they work hard to make them feel personable.

 A great way to make your virtual event feel more personal and authentic is to have an event host (or hosts) facilitate it.
 That’s what Event Marketing School does.
-Their latest virtual gathering featured three knowledgeable professions to help guide remote attendees through the six-day event.
+One of their more recent virtual gatherings featured three knowledgeable professions to help guide remote attendees through the six-day event.
 If you’re searching for ways to make your virtual get-together feel more personal, find a host.

 One of the biggest benefits that virtual events offer those putting them on is the opportunity to easily repurpose content.
 Each session is recorded and streamed to virtual attendees.
 After the event is over, these sessions can then be used as marketing materials like lead magnets.